wp-plugins/frontier-post/readme.txt

 * My Approvals Widget
 * Capabilities are aligned with Wordpress standard.
 * Excerpts editable (Optional)
-* Edit Categories (dropdown or multiselect)
+* Edit Categories (dropdown, multiselect, checkbox or radio button)
 * Default category per role
+* Allowed categories per role
+* Widget to enable post creation link on category archive pages
 * Tags (Optional)
-* Supports Wordpress Post Status Transitions
+* Supports Wordpress Post Status Transitions (draft, pending, private & publish)
 * Customizable editor layout using: [Frontier Buttons plugin](http://wordpress.org/plugins/frontier-buttons/)
 * Disable Admin bar per role (Optional)
 * User defined templates for forms
 * Users must be logged in to post
 * Multiple pages with frontier-post shortcode can be used.
-* Limit pages to one category, after add/update/delete returns to calling list page
-* List all posts from a category (frontier_list_all_posts="true")
-* New widget to enable post creation link on category archive pages
 * Supports external management of capabilities (tested with User Role Editor)
 * Title can be hidden on certain pages by adding comma separated list of page IDs
 * Add ID column to list of categories (optional)
 * Hide post status (optional)
-* frontier-post.css can be placed in template (child theme dir - See FAQ), allowing for customm css rules.
+* frontier-post.css can be placed in template (child theme dir - [See here](http://wpfrontier.com/frontier-post-templates-css/) ), allowing for customm css rules.
-* New in version 3.3.0
+* New in version 3.3.x
  * Support for taxonomies
  * Custom Post Types
  * New Form Layout